 A specific beneficiary is a named beneficiary, whereas a class beneficiary is a named group of people such as the children of the insured, or other such designation, meaning that the policy proceeds will be divided equally among the group.
 However, members of the entire class should be unambiguously identifiable; otherwise, there could be legal problems, and the money may not be distributed as the owner of the policy intended.
 For instance, does the children designation include illegitimate children, half-children, and step-children?

 Most life insurance policies provide for a revocable beneficiary, giving the policyowner the right to change beneficiaries at any time before the insured's death, and without the consent of the beneficiary.

 The policyowner cannot, however, change an irrevocable beneficiary without the beneficiary's consent.
 However, if an irrevocable beneficiary dies before the insured, then the policyowner generally has the right to name a new beneficiary.
 Most irrevocable beneficiary designations result from legal proceedings, such as a divorce decree.

 Sometimes the insurance company is not sure who the rightful beneficiaries are, either because the designation of the beneficiaries was unclear, or because they cannot be found.
-To prevent paying the wrong party, the insurance company may use an interpleader and transfer the proceeds to a court, and let the court decide who the rightful beneficiaries are.
+To prevent legal liability by paying a wrong party, the insurance company may use an interpleader: an equitable legal proceeding effected by transferring the proceeds to a court, and letting the court determine the rightful beneficiaries.